niharkoppolu/webdev-lab-notebook/reflection.md

 ### Bootstrap

+To be honest, I have not had time to get to these exercises.

 ### Javascript

 Were you able to complete the exercises on your own or did you use the videos or the solutions for help?